 2.6.1 A site's history and heritage should heavily inform the design parameters and wider placemaking of a site.
 This should include the identification of heritage assets of varying significance including conservation areas, listed buildings, protected views and the presence of archaeological assets.
 Character types and areas (see Characterisation and Growth Strategy LPG) may also be identified.
 This will assist in informing the urban typologies of any future development.
-Local building styles and materials should be replicated.
+Local building styles and materials should be analysed as this can help determine aspects of identity that should be replicated.
 As per London Plan Policy HC1, proposals affecting heritage assets, and their settings, should conserve their significance.
 For buildings identified as being At Risk, boroughs should set out strategies for their repair and re-use.
 Community assets should be identified, as these might play a key role in forming existing communities around them and creating a sense of place (see Cultural Infrastructure Map).